-To ensure continued support to investors, online document submission service (e-submission) was launched since March 30, 2020 in addition to from our existing e-services (such as e-investment for applications, e-tax for corporate income tax exemption authorization, and e-land for land ownership approval).
-Please visit BOI website for e-submission (https://doc.boi.go.th/).
+To ensure continued support to investors, online document submission service (e-submission) was launched on March 30, 2020 in addition to existing eservices (such as e-investment for applications, e-tax for corporate income tax exemption authorization, and e-land for land ownership approval).
+BOI website for e-submission (https://doc.boi.go.th/).
 This new service, in line with the government policies to encourage people to work from home, ensures that companies can still receive services from us as usual.
 A new system also allows for on-line interviews and submission of additional documents.
-Smart visa applications (administered by BOI) are also fully on-line.